 This guide is dedicated to those who wish to learn more about virtual private server (VPS) VPS hosting.
 As VPS and shared hosting are two very different hosting environments; we need to look into a different set of factors when choosing a VPS plan.

-Tl; dr: What’s in this guide
+Quick Navigation: What’s in this guide

 This guide consists of the following subjects –

-- How VPS hosting works,
+- VPS vs other hosting services,

 - When it’s time to switch,